 - an SGA NMIMT Club Roster form (with a minimum of 20 signatures for full status and 15 signatures for associate status)

 - an SGA NMIMT Club Budget form with accompanying cover letter (associate clubs are exempt from this step)

 - a brief club description

 - an inventory of all items (if any exist) that have been purchased with SGA funds.

-All forms can be found in the “forms” section on this website.
+All forms can be found here.
 Additionally, all these items are detailed in the club packet handouts which will be made available during the first few weeks of each new semester at NMT.

 Clubs that receive budgets from the SGA are required to complete 12 volunteer hours each semester.